-These Proxy Voting Guidelines (the "Guidelines") set out the framework for Brookfield Asset Management Inc. and its subsidiaries (collectively, "Brookfield Asset Management") to vote proxies.
+These Proxy Voting Guidelines (the "Guidelines") set out the framework for Brookfield Asset Management Ltd. and Brookfield Asset Management ULC (collectively, "Brookfield Asset Management") to vote proxies.
 These Guidelines apply when Brookfield Asset Management votes proxies for its own account or on behalf of client accounts (collectively, "Proxy Clients"), including, but not limited to, proxy voting by Brookfield Asset Management advisers that are registered with the United States Securities and Exchange Commission ("SEC") as investment advisers pursuant to the Investment Advisers Act of 1940, as amended (the "Advisers Act").
-Proxy Clients include, among others: (a) private funds, (b) separately managed accounts, (c) and certain publicly traded, controlled affiliates (Brookfield Business Partners LP, Brookfield Infrastructure Partners LP/Brookfield Infrastructure Corporation, Brookfield Property Partners LP/Brookfield Property REIT and Brookfield Renewable Partners LP/Brookfield Renewable Corporation) ("Controlled Affiliates") and (d) certain publicly traded, non-controlled affiliates (Brookfield Asset Management Reinsurance Partners Ltd.) ("Non-Controlled Affiliates," and collectively with the Controlled Affiliates and Brookfield Asset Management, "we," "our," or "Brookfield"), unless any Proxy Client has adopted its own proxy voting guidelines (or similar policy) that are consistent with the provisions of these Guidelines.
-These Guidelines do not generally apply to Brookfield business lines that are managed independently pursuant to an information barrier, such as Oaktree, Brookfield's Public Securities Group and/or Sera Global (previously operating as BFIN.)
+Proxy Clients include, among others: (a) private funds, (b) separately managed accounts, (c) investees of Brookfield Asset Management ("Perpetual Affiliates") and (d) certain publicly traded, non-controlled affiliates (Brookfield Asset Management Reinsurance Partners Ltd.) ("Non-Controlled Affiliates," and collectively with the Controlled Affiliates and Brookfield Asset Management, "we," "our," or "Brookfield"), unless any Proxy Client has adopted its own proxy voting guidelines (or similar policy) that are consistent with the provisions of these Guidelines.
+These Guidelines do not generally apply to Brookfield business lines that are managed independently pursuant to an information barrier, such as Oaktree Capital Management, Brookfield's Public Securities Group and/or Sera Global (previously operating as BFIN.)